hushkat/hushkat.github.io/_posts/2025-07-02-CloudGoat.md

 > This content demonstrates defensive security research with proper authorization.
 > Never test security vulnerabilities against systems you don’t own or have explicit permission to assess.
 > Always follow your organization’s cloud security policies and AWS’s Acceptable Use Policy.
-> Protect your keys like passwords—exposing them risks account compromise.
+> Protect your keys like passwords, exposing them risks account compromise.

 ## The Danger Lurking in Your Policy History